Mobile Search Menu

 “As industrialization got underway in the 19th century, the price of chocolate began to fall, making it more accessible for everyday consumers," Gallet explains.
 “And then, in 1912, Jean Neuhaus — Belgium's most famous chocolatier — invented the praline, a filled chocolate truffle that exploded in popularity within Belgium and beyond.
 That's when the success and reputation of Belgian chocolate as we know it today really began."

-Belgian chocolate bars with fruit.
+Belgian chocolate bars with fruit

 Belgian chocolate bark.
+Go fetch some today!

 Fun fact: Neuhaus was inspired to created chocolate-filled treats by his pharmacist father, who used to coat the medicines he sold in chocolate before selling them to his customers!
+That's a brilliant way to get kids to take their medicine.

 Neuhaus isn't the only chocolate maker to get its start in Belgium — other famous purveyors, including Godiva, Leonidas, Guylian, and Galler, did too.
 Today, there are more than 2,000 different independent chocolate shops in operation across the country.